Xuebaotou: The Iconic Face of Academic Pressure and Digital Identity

 Chaoyang StudentNationalist obedienceHappy, moralistic

 Xuebaotou straddles irony and admiration.
-Students see themselves in the character—but not always with pride.
+Students recognize themselves in the character—but not always with pride.

 Psychological Impact on Students